aiT user interface

 aiT screenshot

-An optional ValueAnalyzer add-on lets you inspect the contents of all registers and memory cells at any program point in any execution context.
-It can also collect initialization data for global variables and feed it as auto-generated annotations to your WCET analysis.
+• An optional ValueAnalyzer add-on lets you inspect the contents of all registers and memory cells at any program point in any execution context.
+It can also collect initialization data for global variables and feed it as auto-generated annotations to your WCET analysis, further reducing the need for manual annotations.

 aiT screenshot

 Your usage of aiT can be qualified according to ISO 26262, DO-178B/C, IEC-61508, and other safety standards.
-Special Qualification Support Kits can be started directly from within aiT to simplify and automate the qualification process.
+Special Qualification Support Kits can be started directly from within aiT to help you simplify and automate your qualification process.